Skip to main content

 console.log(metadata);

-This example demonstrates the creation of decorator factories at the class, property, and parameter levels.
-Since no transformers are passed to any factory here, the data passed to the factory will be returned as an array.
-In the next example, a simple transformer is passed to the decorator factory, which passes the single argument through unchanged:
+This example demonstrates how to create decorator factories at the class, property, and parameter levels.
+Since no transformers are provided here, the factory simply returns the input data as an array.
+In the next example, we will supply a basic transformer to the decorator factory that returns the single argument unchanged:

 import { Reflector } from '@ditsmod/core/di';